Bumblebee202111/doubean-public/README.md

 Incoming features, libraries and bug fixes \(roughly in chronological order\)

 #### To-dos for next release

-* \[GroupsHomeFragment\]Add "groups of the day" list & remove prepopulated followed items \(and extra repository logic\)
+* \[GroupsHomeFragment\]Add "groups of the day" list & remove prepopulated followed items \(and related repository logic\)
 * \[SettingsFragment] Add, which may contain author info, WebView enabled by default toggle, etc
-* 🛠\[GroupTabFragment\] A more click should pop up a menu instead of directly starting a share action
 * 🛠\[Need help\]\[GroupDetailFragment\]The last position won't be restored when the pager is being recreated
   * When using ViewPager2, the restore problem arises if the list of page IDs are asynchronously submitted by LiveData
   * Try to ask ChatGPT for help
   * It is reallyyyyyyyyy annoying \(SEE the anecdote\)
+* \[Room] Try to setup "auto no migration" for the convenience of debugging

 #### Future plans